 Ocean Beach, Ca

-Fiesta del Sol in Solana Beach features a terrific, diverse live music lineup, all for free!
-With guests booked by Belly Up, you’ll dance the day away to some impressive tunes.
-Local unplugged bands have a stage of their own too.
-Little dancers can get some “me time” in the KidsZone with rides, games and hands-on arts and crafts.
+Fun, danceable tunes fill the stage at Fiesta del Sol in Solana Beach.
+Local music and dance performers have a stage of their own too.
+Little ones can let loose in the KidsZone with rides, games and hands-on arts and crafts.
 Face painting and the Dragon ride are family favorites.
-On Sunday morning from 7:30 a.m.-10:30 a.m. local firefighters host a pancake breakfast at the west end of Lomas Santa Fe Drive.
+On Sunday morning from 7:30-10:30 a.m. local firefighters host a pancake breakfast at the west end of Lomas Santa Fe Drive.

 Parking with free shuttle is available – Follow the signs to find plenty of parking just off Lomas Santa Fe on Stevens Avenue and at the west end of Via de la Valle (at the intersection of Sierra Ave).
 There is also plenty of free parking along Highway 101 and South Sierra Avenue.
 Click here for more parking information.